JeffSteinbok/hass-uiprotectalarms/README.md

 ### HACS (Recommended)

 1. Add this repository to HACS *AS A CUSTOM REPOSITORY*.
-1. Search for *UnifiProtect Alarms Integration*, and choose install.
+1. Search for *jeffsteinbok/hass-uiprotectalarms*, and choose type *Integration*.
 1. Reboot Home Assistant and configure from the "Add Integration" flow.

 ### Manually